marsbroshok/mlops-labs/workshops/kfp-caip-sklearn/README.md

 ### Lab 03 - CI/CD for a KFP pipeline
 In this lab, you will walk through authoring of a **Cloud Build** CI/CD workflow that automates the process of building and deploying of the KFP pipeline authored in the second lab.
 You will also integrate the **Cloud Build** workflow with **GitHub**.

+## Lab setup
+Before proceeding with the lab exercises you need to set up the lab environment and prepare the lab dataset.

+### Preparing the lab environment
+### Preparing the lab dataset